750,000+ Hours in Digital Marketing & Revenue Generation | EST. 2005

 Webmaster guidelines

-No matter how many other SEO techniques you do, if your website foundation is bad, your SEO strategy will be a doomed house of cards.
+No matter how many advanced SEO techniques you implement, if the foundation of your website is flawed, your SEO strategy will be as unstable as a house of cards.

 Step 3: Landing Page Optimization (Setup: On-Page)

-After keyword selection and the website audit is completed, the important step of landing page review begins.
+Once keyword selection and the website audit are complete, the next critical step is landing page optimization.

 Landing pages support the targeted keywords for your campaign.
 However, don’t just have a page full of copy… add supporting images, call to action buttons and make the page “come to life.”
 You will have higher conversion when you do this.